-You can rely on our experienced Delaware estate attorney team to work closely with you to make a plan to protect your assets and family from unnecessary taxes and ensuring that what you want to happen does in fact happen.
-At the Wilmington, Delaware office of Dunlap Bennett & Ludwig, we provide a variety of legal services to meet your estate planning needs including We also advise clients the use of Revocable Living Trusts for the distribution of assets with the advantage of probate avoidance.
+You can rely on our experienced team to work closely with you to make a plan to protect your assets and family from unnecessary taxes and ensuring that what you want to happen does in fact happen.
+We provide a variety of legal services to meet your estate planning needs including advising clients on the use of Revocable Living Trusts for the distribution of assets with the advantage of probate avoidance.
 We understand this type of planning for the future requires a sensitivity to family and personal relationships without abandoning the principles of strong advocacy – you, the client, come first.
 A cornerstone of our firm’s philosophy is to listen carefully to our clients: this is essential to properly identify the objective needs of a client and to also understand a client’s goals for this very personal matter.
 Attentive listening allows us to tailor an estate plan for your situation using the expertise, experience, quality, and breadth of service that a national firm can provide while being mindful of keeping your costs low.

 What If You Pass Away Without a Will or Trust?